 In the end, I realized that my money was wasted because those things didn’t add any value to my life — other than the few minutes of instant gratification of owning them.
 Within a few weeks, I forgot that I even purchased that thing-a-ma-jig!

-In the past, I’ve made SO many mistakes with my money that I wanted to share these creative ways to save money each month.
-I want to tell you that saving money isn’t for boring people.
-You can still enjoy life while saving a lot of money — you just need to be smart and resourceful, like devising strategies to get free stuff online!
+In the past, I made many mistakes with my money.
+To help others, I want to share these creative ways to save money each month.
+Contrary to popular belief, saving money isn’t just for the frugal or boring.
+You can thoroughly enjoy life while saving substantially — it’s all about being smart and resourceful, like devising strategies to get free stuff online!

 If you’re spending too much and/or getting yourself into credit card debt, the first thing you need to ask yourself is why are you buying things on impulse.